 Who is HALI?

 HALI is an international team of researchers, professionals, students, volunteers, and community members working together to better understand the interactions among humans, animals, and their shared environments in Tanzania.
-Our collaborators include the University of California San Francisco, University of Vermont Gund Institute, University of New Mexico, University of Warwick, Tanzania National Institute of Medical Research, Tanzania National Parks, Friends of Ruaha Society, and Wildlife Conservation Society Ruaha Landscape Program.
+Our collaborators include the University of California San Francisco, University of Nebraska-Lincoln, University of Vermont Gund Institute, University of New Mexico, University of Warwick, Tanzania National Institute of Medical Research, Tanzania National Parks, Friends of Ruaha Society, and Wildlife Conservation Society Ruaha Landscape Program.